-This tool calculates the total number of Gigabytes (GB) from Megabit-per-second (Mbps)
+This tool calculates the total number of Gigabytes (GB) of information transferred for a specified bit rate in Megabit-per-second (Mbps).

 Mbps is the number of megabits that are transferred over a communication link every second.

 To find the total number of Gigabytes (GB) transferred, enter:

 - Mbps (data rate or network bandwidth)